mgaur10/appmod-temp/README.md

 ### 4: Use Your Secure Development Environment

 1. Open the Google Cloud Console through a web browser and navigate to the [Cloud Workstations page](https://console.cloud.google.com/workstations/list)
-2. Navigate to you Cloud Workstation (named 'hello-world-worksation' be default) and click the 'Launch' button.
+2. Navigate to you Cloud Workstation (named 'hello-world-worksation' by default) and click the 'Launch' button.
 Note: If you see the 'Start' button instead of 'Launch', click the 'Start' button and then click the 'Launch' button once it becomes available.
     * <img alt="Workstation File Menu GUI" src="https://github.com/mgaur10/appmod-temp/assets/38972/61aac3fa-f492-41e0-82f8-91d4e4b4b79c" width=300>

 4. You should now be in a new browser tab viewing your 'Code OSS' IDE.